 When we need an easy meal we treat ourselves to an organic roasted chicken.
 These little pies are one of our favorite ways to use leftover cooked chicken.
-They are a quick variation of my cousin Patty Poglajen’s Red Beef Tamales.
-I’ll share that recipe before Christmas for those who want to get together with a group and continue Patty’s and many other families’ tradition of making a huge batch of holiday tamales.
+They are a quick variation of my cousin Pattie Poglajen’s Red Beef Tamales.
+I’ll share that recipe before Christmas for those who want to get together with a group and continue Pattie’s tradition of making a huge batch of holiday tamales.

 The time I listed for preparation here reflects a first-time-to-make estimate.
 Once you have the steps down they are quick and easy but so impressive – we all find ourselves going into what we call Recreational Eating mode (eating past the point of full because something is just so good) with these.